 The average American’s lack of history knowledge and insight has always boggled my mind.
 When I went back to college to get a degree in literature in the Rio Grande Valley, I had to take a summer course in World History.
 Five weeks.
 Because having spent five years on it in my Dutch high school didn’t count.
 It was five weeks of facts, and not even that many, because we also had to learn world geography.
 Continue reading

-Posted in Education, Government, High School, History, Slavery, Society, University, World War Two, Writing
+Posted in Education, Government, High School, History, Migrate, Slavery, Society, University, World War Two, Writing

 Tagged America, American history, Civil War, high school, history education, history myths, Lies My Teacher Told Me, Opinion, Slavery, world history